Introduction to Analytical Balances

 When the force of gravity of an object is coupled mechanically to the servo motor an opposing magnetic force is generated.

-When the force of the object is at equilibrium to the opposing magnetic force an "error" indicator moves to a reference position.
+When the force of the object is at equilibrium with the opposing magnetic force an "error" indicator moves to a reference position.

 Electronic balances need to be calibrated with known masses prior to use.